TheGrimsey/bevy_world_seed/README.md

 *Component for snapping an entity to the height of terrain at it's XZ position whenever the tile is rebuilt.
 Should also include a height offset.*

 ### Modifiers

-- [ ] Modifier strength multiplier
-*Additional component that allows you to affect the strength, i.e reduce the strength so that instead of pulling to match modifiers it goes 50% toward modifier, flattening the area without making it completely flat.*

 - [X] Holes!